 A Closer Look At WiBACK Hardware

-Taking a closer look at the hardware, different types of components can be identified:
+Taking a closer look at our hardware, two different types of devices can be identified:

-The WiBACK Controller is located at the interface between a WiBACK wireless mesh and a fixed network infrastructure.
-Most of the network logic is implemented in this node, including monitoring and network management functions.
-Conceptually multiple Controllers can be connected to a network, in order to reduce the risk associated with a single point of failure.
+The WiBACK Controller consists of an x86 system board (from low power Atom to 1U server) is typically located indoors and acts as the gateways between a WiBACK backhaul and a fixed network infrastructure (backbone).
+Most of the WiBACK self-x functionality is implemented in this device, including monitoring, spectrum management, E2E QoS provisioning and overall network management.
+Conceptually multiple Controllers can be present in a network to reduce the risk associated with a single point of failure.

-The Controller manages traffic paths inside the WiBACK mesh, and ensures that links with an associated service quality will never be overloaded.
+The Controller manages traffic paths inside the WiBACK network and ensures that individual links will not be overloaded.
 In particular, links for voice traffic will always run at very low latency and close-to-zero packet loss.